Available pre-health programs

 Optometry schools in Texas:

 An occupational therapist uses a wide variety of techniques and tools to evaluate, treat and monitor their patients.
-Some of the tools and techniques used by occupational therapists include integrating children’s toys and games as rehabilitation equipment, work simulations and self-care tasks.
+These include integrating children’s toys and games as rehabilitation equipment, work simulations and self-care tasks.

 Related careers: recreational therapist, gerontologist, occupational therapy assistant or aide and physical therapist.